jan9won/article/linux-shell/useful-shell-commands-and-configurations/en.md

-☑️ sign means I'm still writing

 {{TOC}}

 [TOC]

----
+☑️ sign means I'm still working on.

+> I'm mainly use shell command on building React/React Native apps and its ci/cd pipelines, with a few backend stacks.

+> So I'll try not to be verbouse and to write mainly important shell commands for frontend + ci/cd usecases.

+# Introduction

 ## terminal, shell and console